 The Aviation Diploma program is designed to prepare students to succeed in Canada's aviation industry.
-In addition to the training required for a Commercial Pilot's Licence and Multi-Engine Instrument Rating, the program provides students with a strong business background, the aeronautical subjects associated with flight in modern aircraft and an understanding of the expectations of the industry.
+In addition to providing students the opportunity to complete the training required for a Commercial Pilot's Licence and Multi-Engine Instrument Rating, the program provides students with a strong business background, the aeronautical subjects associated with flight in modern aircraft and an understanding of the expectations of the industry.
 Students who pursue a degree after completion of an Aviation diploma are encouraged to take appropriate university transfer courses.

 Student success rates in Air Flight Training courses are significantly increased for those students successfully completing Physics 30.
-Therefore, it is strongly recommended that students planning to apply to the Aviation Diploma Program include Physics 30 in their selection of high school courses.
+Therefore, it is strongly recommended that students planning to complete Flight Training include Physics 30 in their selection of high school courses.

 The program is certified by Transport Canada and a candidate school under the auspices of the Aviation Accreditation Board International.
-Mount Royal University is also an active member of Collegiate Aviation Canada, Aviation Alberta, and the Air Transport Association of Canada's Flight Training Committee.
+Mount Royal University is also an active member of Aviation Alberta and the Air Transport Association of Canada's Flight Training Committee.
 The instructors include Airline Transport rated Pilots with upper-class instructional classifications or graduates of Mount Royal University's Aviation Program.